stkb/Rewrap/specs/Basics/6-Selections.md

 ## Comments and code ##

-In source code files, with a mix of comments and code, comments always take precedence in selections.
-So if one or more comments appear in a selection, only the comments will be wrapped and the code will be untouched.

 > language: "javascript"

+In source code files, code is never wrapped, even if it's the only thing selected.

+    // Comment       ¦           ->      // Comment       ¦
+    // text          ¦                   // text          ¦
+    bool «»checkFunctions()              bool «»checkFunctions()

+So a selection can cover code and comments.

     «// Checks answer is valid.          ->    // Checks answer is   ¦
     function isValid (answer)                  // valid.             ¦